Dicedead/cracking-the-hollywood-interview/index.md

     }
 </script>

 Take action films when compared by rating for example.
-The second successful topic is set in the Batman universe, and the third one in the Bourne universe, two esteemed franchises both by critics and the grand public.
-It makes sense that they beat action stories with boats and ships, as mentionned in the third less highly rated topic, and plots about crooks, heists and gamblers.
+The second most successful topic is set in the Batman universe, and the third one in the Bourne universe, two esteemed franchises both by critics and the public.
+It makes sense that they beat action stories with boats and ships, as mentioned in the third less highly rated topic, and plots about crooks, heists and gamblers.
 Note that Batman and Bond movies are also among the most successful topics in action in terms of revenue too!

 Similar observations can be made for any genre - one should be aware of what works and what does not in each genre before making a movie, as the plot later determines characters and thus actors.